Overview: who were (are) the Diggers?

 present who want to preserve and participate in this

-in the left margin is the "1% Free" poster that first appeared as wall sized
+is the "1% Free" poster that first appeared as wall sized

 posters in the Winter of 1968 and became a Digger trademark for the last cycle of street